 In some larger health centres in areas with higher numbers of foreign residents, English-speaking volunteer translators may be available within the centre itself.
 The same applies in public (state-run) hospitals, where volunteers are often available.
-These are normally trained and follow a code of ethics on issues like confidentiality.
+These are normally trained and follow a code of ethics on issues such as confidentiality.

 To see your nearest public health centre click here.